By: Lynne Clement

 Burch Farms – 9210 Sidehill Road, North East, PA

-2. Top 10 fall events in Lake Erie Wine Country
+2. Top fall events in Lake Erie Wine Country

 Harvest time brings an air of excitement to historically agricultural areas.
 North East, Pennsylvania and its neighboring small towns are no exception.
 Every fall weekend from September through mid-November features a festival or event.

-Harvest Festival in Findley Lake, NY – August 30 to September 1, 2024
+Harvest Festival in Findley Lake, NY

 The free festival is held on Main Street and throughout the town of Findley Lake.
-You can enjoy live music, vendors and crafters, food, wine tasting, a beer tent, kids carnival, fun shops, set along this scenic inland lake.
-My favorite shops are Our Own Candle Company, Our Own Candle Company Gift Outlet Store, and Secret Cubby of Antiques.
-Insider Tip: Alexander’s on the Lake has great burgers (and is gluten-free friendly) but be prepared for a little wait on a busy festival day.
-Pine Junction Tavern is a couple miles away and is a nice way to end your day.
+You can enjoy live music, vendors and crafters, food, wine tasting, a beer tent, kids’ carnival, fun shops, set along this scenic inland lake.
+Some shops to check out are Our Own Candle Company, Our Own Candle Company Gift Outlet Store, Secret Cubby of Antiques, Twin Docks Gourmet Food & Deli.

-Grape & Wine Festival of Westfield, NY – September 7 & 8, 2024
+Grape & Wine Festival of Westfield, NY

 This family-friendly festival is located at Moore Park in downtown Westfield and the Grape Discovery Center at 8305 West Main Street, Westfield, NY.